sorasful/srt-synchronizer/README.md

 requires Python3.6+

 ## Purpose
-Flask web app whose purpose is to help you offset your desynchronized files easily by selecting files from your computer or directly by enter the content to offset.
+Flask web app whose purpose is to help you to synchronize files easily by selecting files from your computer or directly by enter the content to synchronize..
 You can pass any value that you want in the offset.
-If you want to offset your subtitles by 1 hour but only using seconds or minutes it should work.
+You can add 100 seconds and it should automatically translate into minutes.
 ## Clone the project
     git clone git@github.com:sorasful/srt-synchronizer.git